Table of Contents

 If your ex is spreading rumors or talking negatively about you to mutual friends or on social media sites, it’s a clear sign of a mind game.
 This is typically an attempt to harm your reputation or make you feel insecure.

 Spreading rumors is often part of narcissistic break-up games.
-From my personal experience, I would recommend that you change the settings on your social media platforms so that everything they try to post to your account needs to be approved or better still block them.
+From my personal experience, I would recommend that you change the settings on your social media platforms so that everything they try to post to your account needs to be approved or, better yet, block them.

 Triangulation involves the use of third parties to fuel conflict.

-Gaslighting is a form of psychological manipulation where the person makes you question your reality.
+Gaslighting is a form of psychological manipulation in which the person makes you question your reality.

 If your ex is denying things that happened or twisting facts to make you doubt your memory or sanity, they are definitely playing mind games.